Quick-Start Business Plan: Is Your Business Idea Viable?

 Cash flow is also an issue for many who start businesses.
 You need to have in hand not only the money to start your business, but the money to support yourself until your business takes off.
 While some deal with this issue by starting part-time businesses, working while starting a business can really test your endurance.

-If you’ve gotten all the way through question five of this quickie business plan, congratulations!
+If you’ve gotten all the way through question five of this quick-start business plan, congratulations!
 You’ve got a viable business idea!

 Where to from here?
 If you envision your business as a part-time venture and it doesn’t take an investment of funds above your comfort level, you might decide to plunge in, start the business, and see how it goes.